 You could also distribute your ebook wider with Smashwords or Draft2Digital.
 BUT – your book is unlikely to be seen, found or sold with millions of other books out there.
 This is also why I don’t recommend IngramSpark or Lightning Source.

 The argument is, if you set up your book on those platforms with the industry standard 65% off and returnability (a huge financial risk) then bookstores or libraries could order it… but they won’t, and the print on demand prices for hardcover and paperback don’t make any financial sense.
+The best option for most authors, is to focus on Amazon at first, and upload your files to KDP.

 LAUNCHING YOUR BOOK: